 - A key limitation of VaR is that it is based on relatively recent historical data, and therefore typically reflects losses only under normal market conditions.
-To address this, Deutsche Bank performs stress tests in which the bank values its trading portfolios under extreme market scenarios not covered by the confidence interval of our VaR model. - The stress tests are derived from historically observed severe market shocks.
-The resulting losses from these stress scenarios are then aggregated using correlations observed during periods of market crises, to reflect the change in correlations which occur during severe market stress.

-- Deutsche Bank AG, Bangkok Branch performs three different types of stress tests to investigate the potential losses under crisis scenario on weekly basis.
-Global Market Stress Testing - under which the, Bangkok Branch's position in each currency are stressed, currency by currency, to see the potential loss under various crisis situations, e.g. foreign currency devaluation, shock in interest rate market and etc. This is the main stress test for Deutsche Bank AG, Bangkok Branch. - Deutsche Bank also performs Foreign Exchange Options Stress Tests and Interest Rate Options Stress Test which complements the Global Market Stress Tests and involves non-linear effects from options portfolio that is not captured by Global Market Stress Tests. - For Emerging Markets, including Thailand, the Group calculates country-specific Event Risk Scenario (ERS) stress test and assesses the results of such event risks.
+To address this, Deutsche Bank performs stress tests in which the bank values its trading portfolios under extreme market scenarios not covered by the confidence interval of our VaR model. - The stress tests can be derived from historically observed severe market shocks or by creating hypothetical scenarios. - Deutsche Bank AG, Bangkok Branch performs three different types of stress testss to investigate the potential losses under crisis scenario on weekly basis.
+Global Market Stress Testing - under which the, Bangkok Branch's positions in each currency are stressed to see the potential loss under various crisis situations, e.g. foreign currency devaluation, shock in interest rate market and etc. This is the main stress test for Deutsche Bank AG, Bangkok Branch. - Deutsche Bank also performs Foreign Exchange Options Stress Tests and Interest Rate Options Stress Test which complements the Global Market Stress Tests and involves non-linear effects from options portfolio that is not captured by Global Market Stress Tests. - For Emerging Markets, including Thailand, the Group calculates country-specific Event Risk Scenario (ERS) stress test and assesses the results of such event risks.
 A specialist committee reviews the country risk ratings and scenario loss limits monthly.
 Ad hoc reviews take place as required.
 For each major emerging markets country (determined by the size of Deutsche Bank's activities in the country), a "tailor-made" stress scenario is determined, which covers a combination of market disruptions affecting the major risk factors based on historically observable events or hypothetical situations.
-By and large, these scenarios are a combination of FX devaluation, credit spreads widening, increasing interest rates and depreciating equity prices.
-The ERS methodology requires that a variety of scenarios of market parameters be run to simulate the P&L impact of those market events on the trading positions held by the Bank.
-Positions in emerging markets are included, regardless of which business area or division holds the particular risk. - Our stress testing results are necessarily limited by the number of stress tests executed and the fact that not all downside scenarios can be predicted and simulated.
+By and large, these scenarios are a combination of FX devaluation, credit spreads widening, increasing interest rates and depreciating equity prices..

+Our stress testing results are necessarily limited by the number of stress tests executed and the fact that not all downside scenarios can be predicted and simulated.
 While our risk managers have used their best judgment to define worst case scenarios based upon the knowledge of past extreme market moves, it is possible for our market risk positions to lose more value than even our estimates.
 Deutsche Bank also continuously assesses and refines its stress tests in an effort to ensure they capture material risks as well as reflect possible extreme market moves.